-No. and Street: City or Town: 202 WOOD ST. HOPKINTON State: MA Zip: 01748 Country: USA which is X its principal offic of its transfer agent - OFRIA, its PRESIDENT its registe егеа опісе on this 14 Day of F © 2001 - 2019 Commonwe alth of Massachusetts All Rights Reserved
+No. and Street: City or Town: 202 WOOD ST. HOPKINTON State: MA Zip: 01748 Country: USA which is X its principal office an office of its transfer agent an office of its secretary/assistant secretary its registered office Signed by PAUL OFRIA, its PRESIDENT on this 14 Day of F © 2001 - 2019 Commonwe alth of Massachusetts All Rights Reserved